Coset space actions for nonrelativistic strings: Introduction

 Due to our differently realized gauge symmetry, naively varying the action gives more nontrivial equations of motion than independent fields, but these are appropriately related by corresponding Noether identities.
 Moreover, based on our coset formulation and the form of the equations of motion, there is a simple argument that allows us to modify the standard Lax connection encoding the equations of motion of a relativistic symmetric space sigma model, and obtain a Lax formulation for the present case.\footnote{This establishes integrability in the so-called weak sense.
 To establish integrability in the strong sense -- sufficiently many conserved charges in involution -- requires a careful analysis in the Hamiltonian setting, whereby the expression for the Lax connection might need to be modified in particular by constraints, see e.g. \cite{Magro:2008dv,Vicedo:2009sn}.
 See \cite{Kluson:2018grx} for a hamiltonian analysis of the NR SNC string.}

-Coming finally to the NR AdS string, we find that while its global symmetry algebra has not been explicitly determined, the extended string Newton-Hooke algebra provides a suitable analogue of the string Bargmann algebra, requiring only minimal changes to the derivation of the coset action.
+Coming finally to the NR AdS string, we find that while its (infinite dimensional) global symmetry algebra has not been explicitly determined, the extended string Newton-Hooke algebra provides a suitable analogue of the string Bargmann algebra used to construct the flat space coset model, requiring only minimal changes to the derivation of the coset action.
 Here our Lax representation of the equations of motion still works, now on solution of the constraints enforced by the Lagrange multipliers.

 \textbf{Structure of the paper}.
 In \cref{sec:NR_flat} we give a coset formulation of the NR string action in flat space and a Lax representation for its equations of motion.
 In \cref{sec:NR_AdS} we repeat the construction for NR strings in AdS.
 The paper ends with several appendices.
 In \cref{app:Conventions} we give our conventions and provide useful identities.
 In \cref{app:SNCreview} we review SNC strings, make contact with the coset construction and review their connection with relativistic strings.
 In \cref{app:coordinateandMCeom} we show the relation between the equations of motion in the coset and Polyakov languages.
 In \cref{app:Liealgebraexp} we derive the global symmetry algebra of AdS strings.
 In \cref{app:SNCcosetconstruction} we provide the coset construction of NR strings in flat space based on the SNC algebra.